-Dr. Vi Dutcher is a professor of rhetoric and composition and teaches writing courses.
+Dr. Vi Dutcher is a professor of rhetoric and composition and teaches writing and speech courses.
 Prior to coming to EMU, she taught writing and women’s studies courses at Kent State University—Stark Campus.
 She has also taught at The University of Akron and Cuyahoga Community College.
 She enjoys linking her courses to community partnerships where students produce a deliverable product for a specified need in an organization.
-Her research interests are community literacy practices in general and Amish and Mennonite female literacy practices in particular.
+Her research interests are community literacy practices in general and Old Order Amish women’s literacy practices in particular.

 Martha Greene Eads grew up in North Carolina’s Blue Ridge mountains and studied literature and theology at Wake Forest University, the University of North Carolina at Chapel Hill, and the University of Durham (UK).
 Before coming to EMU, she taught at the North Carolina Correctional Center for Women and at Valparaiso University in Indiana, where she held a Lilly Fellowship in Humanities and the Arts from 2001-2003.
 Her research and teaching interests include twentieth- and twenty-first-century drama, English modernism, and contemporary Southern fiction, and her articles on those topics have appeared in The Carolina Quarterly, Christianity and Literature, The Cresset, Modern Drama, The Southern Quarterly, and Theology.